 Presented in partnership with

-This program is generously supported by Aroha Philanthropies.
+This program is supported by E.A.
+Michelson Philanthropy.

 Presented by LACMA in collaboration with the Los Angeles Public Library, Veterans Make Movies is a three-year initiative consisting of filmmaking workshops, screenings, and community events focused on highlighting the veteran experience.

 Veterans Make Movies is presented by the Los Angeles County Museum of Art (LACMA) in collaboration with the Los Angeles Public Library and was made possible in part by the Institute of Museum and Library Services.

 When news of a novel coronavirus arrived in the United States in early January, xenophobia was not far behind.
 Since the outbreak of COVID-19, reports of racist attacks against Asian Americans increased.
 As the number of confirmed cases exploded in America, racial disparities in health outcomes became starker.
 The hardest hit are often Black, Latinx, and Indigenous communities—many of whom are essential workers.
 Before and throughout the pandemic, Black and Brown people across the nation have continued to be murdered at harrowing and unacceptable rates by the police.